chalkygames123/vscode-settings/README.md

 ## Prerequisites

-Make sure you have `code` command installed.
-If not, run `Shell Command: install 'code' command in PATH` command in VS Code.
+Make sure you have the `code` command installed.
+If not, run the command `Shell Command: install 'code' command in PATH` from the Command Palette in VS Code.

 ## Scripts